skydoves/sandwich/README.md

     }) // returns an observable LiveData
     }
 ```

 ### toFlow
-We can get a `Flow` that emits successful data if the response is an `ApiResponse.Success` and the data is not null.
+You can get a `Flow` that emits body data if the response is an `ApiResponse.Success` and the data is not null.

 ```kotlin
 disneyService.fetchDisneyPosterList()
   .onError {